openresty/lua-resty-mysql/README.markdown

 In case of errors, this method returns at most 4 values: `nil`, `err`, `errcode`, and `sqlstate`.
 The `err` return value contains a string describing the error, the `errcode` return value holds the MySQL error code (a numerical value), and finally, the `sqlstate` return value contains the standard SQL error code that consists of 5 characters.
 Note that, the `errcode` and `sqlstate` might be `nil` if MySQL does not return them.

+The optional argument `est_nrows` can be used to specify an approximate number of rows for the result set.
+This value can be used to pre-allocate space in the resulting Lua table for the result set.
+By default, it takes the value 4.

 query
 -----
 `syntax: res, err, errcode, sqlstate = db:query(query)`

+`syntax: res, err, errcode, sqlstate = db:query(query, est_nrows)`

 This is a shortcut for combining the [send_query](#send_query) call and the first [read_result](#read_result) call.